buuhsmead/red-hat-developer-hub-software-templates/templates/github/quarkus-openapi/docs/index.md

-# A server Quarkus CICD with OpenAPI
+# Quarkus CICD with OpenAPI

 A boilerplate quarkus java application
 With a Rest interface